 Experimental Setup and Procedure

-The currency in the experiment was points in which 100 points = €1.00.
+The currency in the experiment was points.
+100 points were worth €1.00.
 Participants accumulated their points individually in the repeated three stages.
 Earnings could range from €6.50 to €14.50.
 Alternatively, participants could both be given 2 SONA credits and get paid out the bonus.
 If they collected less than 650 points, they were paid the show-up fee of €6.50 or the 2 credits.
 However, if they collected more than 650 points, all exceeding points were considered their bonus.
 To calculate the participants’ final payment, two rounds of the total 30 were randomly selected by the computer and participants were informed about this to ensure they treated all rounds equally.
 The summed total amount of points participants collected in these two rounds plus the points from the last DDT were converted to Euros and paid out to the participants.

 [insert Figure 1]